emmercm/www/src/blog/_postgres-audit-triggers.md

 $func$ LANGUAGE plpgsql;
 ```

-This will insert a new row into `crons_audit` per row changed in `crons`.
-When rows are i
+This will insert a new row into `crons_audit` for every row changed in `crons`.
+When rows are inserted into or updated in `crons`, the new `crons_audit` row will contain the values

 String concatenation makes the function hard to read, but it is necessary in order to create a re-usable function.
 Other drawbacks of this are discussed below.